Responsible Travel Photography

-Using Web 2.0 to Link Locals and Travelers
+Using the Web to Link Locals and

-|Oaxaca City - Internet workshop for Teotitlan artisans
+City — internet workshop for Teotitlan artisans.

 Luis Lazo Mendoza and Ron Mader.